AXPZ20 KNHC 060950

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-pressure center north of the area moves northward and weakens.
+between high pressure north of the area and lower pressure

 WITHIN 750 NM OF ECUADOR...